First Weekend in August (Thursday-Sunday)

 Let Beaumont Inn bed and breakfast serve as your lodging headquarters while exploring the world’s longest yard sale.
 The US 127 Corridor Yard Sale started in 1987.
-It is held on the first weekend in August and begins at Covington, Kentucky, and runs South through Harrodsburg to Chattanooga, TN, then switches to the Lookout Mountain Parkway, continuing to Gadsden, AL – for a total of 690 miles!
+It begins at Covington, Kentucky, and runs South through Harrodsburg to Chattanooga, TN, then switches to the Lookout Mountain Parkway, continuing to Gadsden, AL – for a total of 690 miles!
 The “The World’s Longest Yard Sale” is very popular, and visitors from several foreign countries have attended.

 The original intent of the sale was to prove the back roads have something to offer, and that the interstate system was not the only mode for travel.
 County officials put together a list of attractions along the route in Kentucky and Tennessee.
 There are over three hundred attractions along the route to provide enjoyment for the family.
 Whether it be majestic hills, beautiful scenery, river boats, railroads, toe tapping music, arts, crafts, horses, fishing, hiking, bits of Civil War or Indian History, there are many opportunities to enjoy the beauty and culture of the land along the 127 Sale Route.